taboca/inner-browsing-animation/README.md

 A proposed solution is to support presentations to allow the existence of category-elements, such as author; and beyond that, to use section supervisor elements to define how choreographic rules may apply for a given range of category-elements.

+### Hierarchical composition

+Scenarios:

+* To allow a templating system to be active in a given context in a way that it governs how new incoming elements are organized.
+This would allow say a background to bring, and to be active while a given number of category elements are being displayed.
+When the last category element is presented, then the whole category animation, the initial templating mode, is destroyed.